c-frame/physx/README.md

 When the component is initialized, and on the `object3dset` event, all visible meshes that are descendents of this entity will have shapes created for them.
 Each individual mesh will have its own convex hull automatically generated for it.
 This means you can have reasonably accurate collision meshes both from building up shapes with a-frame geometry primitives, and from importing 3D models.

 Visible meshes can be excluded from this shape generation process by setting the `physx-no-collision` attribute on the corresponding `a-entity` element.
-Invisible meshes can be included into this shape generation process by settingt the `physx-hidden-collision` attribute on the corresponding `a-entity` element.
+Invisible meshes can be included into this shape generation process by setting the `physx-hidden-collision` attribute on the corresponding `a-entity` element.
 This can be especially useful when using an external tool (like [Blender V-HACD](https://github.com/andyp123/blender_vhacd)) to create a low-poly convex collision mesh for a high-poly or concave mesh.
 This leads to this pattern for such cases:

 ```html
    <a-entity physx-body="type: dynamic">